 Hire a Chartered Yacht

-For a more extravagant look at coastal life, why not hire a chartered yacht for the weekend and sail the coastline.
+For a more extravagant look at coastal life, why not contact this San Diego yacht rental or similar companies, to find a chartered yacht for the weekend and sail the coastline.
 Yachts provide endless entertainment and make a great learning experience for those who have never sailed a yacht before.
-It also provides a great sense of teamwork if you work alongside your family to make sure everything is top shape for your yachting journey.
+It also provides a great sense of teamwork if you work alongside your family to make sure everything is in top shape for your yachting journey.

 Watch out for the Local Wildlife

 While not quite as exotic as the wildlife found on the great barrier reef or not so formidable as the great polar bears and whales you might see floating about the Artic sea, England is well known for its colourful avian species as well as a lovely collection of woodland animals which you might also be able to spot in the sparse grassland along the coast.

 Take your binoculars with you to go bird watching, or try hunting for crabs in the rock pools while the tide is out.
 Watch out for jellyfish as although they are uncommon in the UK, they are not unheard of and although not deadly they can give you a nasty sting, even when dead!